ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

    ibmcloud ks cluster-service-bind --cluster <cluster-name> --namespace default --service secure-file-storage-appid
    ```
    {: codeblock}
+   If you have several services with the same name the command will fail.
+You should pass the service GUID instead of its name.
+To find the GUID of a service, use `ibmcloud resource service-instance secure-file-storage-appid`.
+   {: tip}
 1. Deploy the app
    ```sh
    kubectl apply -f secure-file-storage.yaml